 Known 2.7 Ecoboost Problems

 With any new range of vehicle or engine, it usually comes with a caveat.
-That being, there are almost always going to be little niggles and teething problems.
+That being so, there are almost always going to be little niggles and teething problems.
 This can usually be put down to improper assembly or premature parts failure.

 - Blown Turbo’s